conference-websites/SIGCOMM-2017/submission.md

     If you are using LaTeX, you can make use of [this template for ACM conference proceedings](https://github.com/conference-websites/acmart-sigproc-template).
 Unlike the official template, it only includes example for conference proceedings.
     {: class="bs-callout bs-callout-info" }

-- Note that the final copy will be 14 pages using the ACM standard 10pt format.
-This style may result in more text than your submission so that you can adequately address reviewer and shepherd comments.

 - List the submission number and the number of pages in your paper in the author block, e.g., "Paper #N, 14 pages", beneath your title.
 Registering your title, abstract, etc., will provide a paper submission number.
 Per the anonymity guidelines, remember to remove any author names.

 - Provide an abstract of no more than 200 words.